AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-payment-method.md

 ### Access the system config data

-Your payment method might need to get data that cannot be defined in [layout](https://glossary.magento.com/layout) configuration, JS components or templates directly, for example, data from the Magento system config.
+Your payment method might need to get data that cannot be defined in [layout](https://glossary.magento.com/layout) configuration, JS components or templates directly, for example, data from the application system config.
 This configuration is stored in the `window.checkoutConfig` variable that is defined in root checkout template.

 In order to get access to the system configuration, your payment method or a group of payment methods has to implement the [`\Magento\Checkout\Model\ConfigProviderInterface`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Checkout/Model/ConfigProviderInterface.php) interface, and the class implementing it must be injected to the composite config provider via DI [frontend](https://glossary.magento.com/frontend) configuration.
 The following code samples illustrate this.